Introduction to Rust

 What is Rust?

-Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
-Created by Mozilla and first released in 2010, it's designed to provide memory safety without using a garbage collector.
+Rust is a systems programming language that compiles to fast native code, prevents segfaults, and guarantees thread safety.
+Mozilla started it in 2010.
+It gives you memory safety without a garbage collector.

 Key Features